Spocdoc/ace_mvc/bugs.md

   - currently doesn't detach outflows on navigate so, (1) it leaks and (2) invisible views are being updated when off screen (preventing transitions, etc. when there are updates to previous pages)

+  - It's currently grossly inefficient for outlets that refer to documents or arrays: the referenced part of the document is (deep) cloned any time a piece of it changes.

+    this can be optimized by adding a `changed` method to outlets